Blanka Roundtree broundtree

 The assignments are there to ensure the students will learn how to use the hardware & software and start exploring their own abilities to express and create artistic content using digital tools.

 This class requires you to participate actively in order to progress along with the other students.
-If you are attending remotely, you CANNOT use a portable equipment: you need to be able to follow the classes as they are taught, watching and reproducing the assignments and code that the instructor is offering.
+If you are attending remotely, you CANNOT use an iphone, an android phone, or a tablet: you need to be able to follow the classes as they are taught, watching and reproducing the assignments and code that the instructor is offering practicing in real time.
 It is your responsibility to access the class from a safe, quiet, private environment, using an adequate laptop or computer (preferable with dual screens) in order to participate actively in it.

 This class requires at least 4 -6 hours of individual work per week, plan your schedules and free time accordingly.